madetech/handbook/guides/office/officehandbook.md

 Below is information on access and layout for each of our offices.
 If anyone has a disability that may require additional needs whilst in an office, please slack either #ops or email [operations@madetech.com](mailto:operations@madetech.com), and we will assist you with completing a PEEP.

+# Office etiquette
+Please leave desks and meeting rooms as you (should hopefully) find them.
+Please ensure all the equipment, including stationery, remotes, USB-C, keyboards, etc., are back in place, chairs are returned to the correct desk or room and desks, and meeting room tables are clear.

 ## London

 ### Entry to London